This was Peter's first landscape drawing tutorial done in coloured pencils.

 The second sky was underpainted using a wash of colour from watercolour pencils.
 When it works well, it is far superior to dry pencils.

-With the sky in position, I suggest that you next tackle the background moor.
+With the sky in position, I suggest that you next tackle the background moor when drawing landscapes.

 In this sample (below), I used watercolour pencil dry to lay down an initial light underlayer of colour which can later be softened with a damp brush and the colours merged.
 If you chose to stay with dry colour, your final result will not have such strong colours.

 You will note that I am building some fairly strong tints on the paper to provide a basis for later dry colour.
 If the colours appear too strong when you come to apply the dry pencil, you can reduce the impact by lifting some of the excess colour with a pad of damp clean kitchen paper.